abhisheknaik96/abhisheknaik96.github.io/index.md

 - #### Volunteer, [Centre for Autism Services Alberta](https://centreforautism.ab.ca/)
-**Jan 2019 - present** <br>
+**Jan 2019 - Mar 2020** <br>
-As a part of the Centre's Community and Therapeutic program, I help organize recreational activities for individuals in the age range of 5-20 affected with the Autism Spectrum Disorder.
-We try to create a fun and supportive atmosphere for the individuals to interact with each other and have a good time.
+As a part of the Centre's Community and Therapeutic program, I helped organize recreational activities for individuals in the age range of 5-20 affected with the Autism Spectrum Disorder.
+The aim was to create a fun and supportive atmosphere for the individuals to interact with each other and have a good time.

 ---

 ## [Interests and Hobbies](#interests-and-hobbies)

 ### Formula 1
 There's hardly anything as spectacular as this confluence of science and engineering which gives the world these lean, mean, and beautiful machines, with some of fittest athletes on the planet battling fearlessly at speeds excessive of 300 kmph over 20+ challenging tracks all over the world.
-Current favorite track: Spa, Team: always _Forza Ferrari!_
+Current favorite track: Spa Francorchamps, Team: _Forza Ferrari_ forever!

 ### Ice-hockey
 One of the fastest sport in the world, with an exhausting 60 minutes of action (yes, even while watching).
 The wizardry these athletes pull off _while on skates_ is a delight to watch (shoutout to Connor McDavid! _#LetsGoOilers_).
 I am currently ~~learning ice-skating in order to start playing ice-hockey by early 2020!~~ learning to play ice-hockey!

 ### Football
 I love watching and playing _the beautiful game_.
 Come rain or shine, my heart beats for Real Madrid.
 I also root for Liverpool, Juventus, and Portugal.
-My idol is, you guessed it, Cristiano Ronaldo --- one of the greatest footballers of all time.
+My favorite player is, you guessed it, Cristiano Ronaldo --- one of the greatest footballers of all time.

 ### Books
 If I had to pick one ~~thing~~ of the few things I could do all my life, it would be reading (sports comes first).
 With three fat bookshelves overflowing with books back home, and many more in my handy Kindle, there are actually times when I am happy to see long queues, presenting another opportunity to dive into my latest book.
-Big fan of Michael Crichton and Arthur Hailey.
+Big fan of Adrian Tchaikovsky and Michael Crichton.
 Been reading a lot of non-fiction these days, mostly about intelligence.

 ### Music
 During the pandemic, I have started learning to play the piano.
 I hope to play my favourite piano piece [Nuvole Bianche](https://www.youtube.com/watch?v=VUCI-1vIbUo) by the end of 2020!